CloudifyMusic/Web-App/README.md

 # Web-App
-The Web Application for Cloudify Music
+The Web Application for Astris Music, made using Django